 Going to the beach in December

-Going to the beach in December is not a tourist attraction and is unlikely to be high on the list of priorities for anyone planning to visit Malaga at Christmas.
-The water temperature in December is cold, with an average of between 16ºC and 17.7ºC, so only the bravest and the surfers will dare to go in the water.
-It is not unusual, however, for a few foreign residents to keep up their morning swim.
+Heading to the beach in December isn’t a top tourist draw and is unlikely to be high on the agenda for those contemplating a visit to Málaga during Christmas.
+The water temperature in December is chilly, averaging between 16ºC and 17.7ºC, making it a venture reserved for the bravest and surf enthusiasts.
+Nevertheless, it’s not uncommon for a few foreign residents to uphold their morning swim tradition.

-If you fancy a stroll along the shore or along the promenade, you won’t have a problem.
-The promenade is still a lively place where you can find places to eat, dine or have a drink.
+If you fancy a stroll along the shore or the promenade, you won’t encounter any major obstacles.
+The promenade remains a vibrant spot where you can discover places to eat, have dinner, or enjoy a drink.

 Christmas activities in Malaga